JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 We choose to exclude the evals in Table 5 from DCLM-CORE-CLEAN due to their high variance and general lack of coherence at our scale.
 Each has multiple cases of 411M models outperforming 1.4B models trained on the same data!!!

 > It is worth noting that we exclude results where our method overperforms **and** underperforms.
-Research is pursuit of truth - not benchmaxxing.
+Research is pursuit of truth - not benchmarking.

 ### Analysis Of Bottom/Top Scoring Clusters